OA57: What Football Can Teach Us About Jury Nullification, Antitrust, and Donald Trump – Part 1

 Direct Download

-Finally, we end with a brand new Thomas Takes the Bar Exam question #14 regarding the tort of the intentional infliction of emotional distress.
-Remember that TTTBE issues a new question every Friday, followed by the answer on next Tuesday’s show.
-Don’t forget to play along by following our Twitter feed (@Openargs) and/or our Facebook Page and quoting the Tweet or Facebook Post that announces this episode along with your guess and reason(s)!
+After the Q&A, we end with the answer to Thomas Take the Bar Exam Question #38 regarding the admissibility of prior consistent statements.
+And don’t forget to play along by following our Twitter feed (@Openargs) and/or our Facebook Page and quoting the Tweet or Facebook Post that announces this episode along with your guess and reason(s)!

 Support us on Patreon at: patreon.com/law